This article addresses the steps you'll need to take to change your legal name in Minnesota. We'll discuss how to:

 Identify and Follow the Correct Minnesota Legal Name Change Process

 The steps you take to change your name will differ depending on why you want to change it.
-Here's what you need to know.
+Keep reading to learn about different scenarios that may warrant a name change.

 Marriage

 Most commonly, people change names when getting married.
-Marital name changes are not limited by sex or gender in Minnesota.
+In Minnesota, marital name changes are not limited by sex or gender.

 Minnesota law allows people to change their names when applying for a state marriage license.
-Simply fill out the application form for your name change request with the county administrator and, when prompted, enter the full names you and your partner will use.
+Fill out the application form for your name change request with the county administrator and, when prompted, enter the full names you and your partner will use.

 Divorce